In Transition

 A Ukrainian pianist starts over in Warsaw.

-He woke in the early hours of the morning to a flurry of activity on his phone: it was war.
+He woke before dawn to a flurry of activity on his phone: it was war.
 “I remember the first few hours like they were yesterday — a flashbulb memory.
 I looked out the window and thought, I’m fucked.”

 Mykhailo was living in a small town near one of the largest military bases in Ukraine; commuting an hour to school in Lviv.
 It was the kind of place where you could shout a friend’s name from the street and they would come down.